Rosicrucianism

+History

-Between 1610 and 1615, two anonymous manifestos appeared in Germany and soon after were published throughout Europe.
-The Fama Fraternitatis Rosae Crucis (The Fame of the Brotherhood of the Rosy Cross) was published at Cassel in 1614, though it had been circulated in manuscript among German occultists since about 1610.
+Between 1610 and 1615, two anonymous manifestos appeared in early modern Germany and soon after were published throughout Europe.
+The Fama Fraternitatis Rosae Crucis (The Fame of the Brotherhood of the Rosy Cross) was circulated in manuscript among German occultists from around 1610, and published at Cassel in 1614.
 Johannes Valentinus Andreae has been considered the possible author of the work.
 A literal reading narrates the travels and education of "Father Brother C.R.C." and his founding of a secret brotherhood of similarly prepared men.
-Names, numbers, and other details have Cabalistic allusions in which the cognoscenti of that era were well versed.
+Names, numbers, and other details have Qabalistic allusions, in which the cognoscenti of that era were well-versed.
 The Confessio Fraternitatis (The Confession of the Brotherhood of RC), published in Frankfurt in 1615, responded to confusions and criticisms and elaborated the matter further.

-Many were attracted to the promise of a "universal reformation of mankind" through a science "built on esoteric truths of the ancient past", which, "concealed from the average man, provide insight into nature, the physical universe, and the spiritual realm", which they say had been kept secret for decades until the intellectual climate might receive it.
+Many were attracted to the promise of a "universal reformation of mankind" through a science "built on esoteric truths of the ancient past", which, "concealed from the average man, provide insight into nature, the physical universe, and the spiritual realm", which they say had been kept secret for decades until the intellectual climate was ready to receive it.
 The manifestos elaborate these matters extensively but cryptically in terms of Qabalah, Hermeticism, alchemy, and Christian mysticism, subjects whose methods, symbolism, and allusions were ardently studied by many intellectuals of the period.